OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/spreadsheet/spreadsheet.md

-# Learn TSTool / Spreadsheet Integration #
+# TSTool / Spreadsheet Integration #

 This chapter provides a comparison of TSTool and Microsoft Excel and describes how they can be integrated.